rafael-rev/project1/README.md

 **As an employee**:
 - I can login to the system to access the employee dashboard - need 2 save user info per login
-- I can view all of my past reimbursement requests - DONE IN JAVA
+- I can view all of my past reimbursement requests - DONE IN JAVA***
-- I can create a new reimbursement request - DONE in JAVA
+- I can create a new reimbursement request - DONE in JAVA***

 **As a Finance Manager**:
 - I can login to the system to access the Finance Manager Dashboard - need 2 save user info per login
-- I can view all reimbursement requests in the system - DONE IN JAVA
+- I can view all reimbursement requests in the system - DONE IN JAVA ***
-- I can approve or deny pending reimbursement requests
+- I can approve or deny pending reimbursement requests - FUNCTION DONE, need ENDPOINT PROOF
-- I can filter reimbursements by status
+- I can filter reimbursements by status - FUNCTION DONE, need ENDPOINT PROOF

 **OPTIONAL:**